(888) 552-6760 SCHEDULE AN APPOINTMENT

 Other conditions

-• Gastrointestinal diseases: Certain diseases that affect the gastrointestinal (GI) tract may increase the risk of developing small intestine cancer.
+Gastrointestinal diseases: Certain diseases that affect the gastrointestinal (GI) tract may increase the risk for developing small intestine cancer.
 For example, Crohn's disease is a condition in which the immune system harms the small intestine.
-If you have had colon cancer, you may also be at an increased risk for small intestine adenocarcinoma, possibly because both cancers share similar risk factors.
+If the patient has had colon cancer, he or she may also be at an increased risk for small intestine adenocarcinoma, possibly because both cancers share similar risk factors.
 The GI diseases that are considered risk factors for small intestine cancer are:

-• Lymphedema: Damage to the lymph vessels (the vessels that connect the lymph nodes) or an infection may cause lymph fluid to build up.
+Lymphedema: Damage to the lymph vessels (the vessels that connect the lymph nodes) or an infection may cause lymph fluid to build up.
 Lymphedema is also sometimes referred to as elephantiasis.
-This may increase your risk of developing a sarcoma of the small intestine.
+This may increase a person's risk of developing a sarcoma of the small intestine.

 Next topic: What are the symptoms of intestinal cancer?